-- The individual requests to have the BST readministered; - The FEP has reason to believe that readministering the BST may help identify a barrier that is affecting the participant's ability to work or participate in work training activities.
-Examples include, but are not limited to: - Behavioral cues that may indicate the presence of a condition or barrier; - A low TABE score; - A pattern of non-participation without good cause; - Changes in family circumstances. - The FEP is considering denying an initial 60-month W-2 time limit extension and the BST has not been completed or declined within 12 calendar months prior to the participant's 60th month.
-If the BST was not completed or declined within 12 calendar months prior to the end of the time limit, the FEP cannot deny an extension until the BST is offered to the participant using the BST Agreement form; or - The individual's W-2 case has been closed for a period of one year or more.
+• The individual requests to have the BST readministered;

+• The FEP has reason to believe that readministering the BST may help identify a barrier that is affecting the participant's ability to work or participate in work training activities.
+Examples include, but are not limited to:

+Behavioral cues that may indicate the presence of a condition or barrier;

+- A low TABE score;

+- A pattern of non-participation without good cause;

+- Changes in family circumstances.

+• The FEP is considering denying an initial 24-month or 60-month W-2 time limit extension and the BST has not been completed or declined within 12 calendar months prior to the participant's 24th or 60th month in an ongoing case.
+If the BST was not completed or declined within 12 calendar months prior to the end of the time limit, the FEP cannot deny an extension until the BST is offered to the participant using the BST Agreement form; or